Of an Age

-Of an Age is a 2022 Australian romantic drama film, directed and written by Goran Stolevski.
+Of an Age is a 2022 Australian romantic drama film written and directed by Goran Stolevski.
 The film stars Elias Anton as Kol, a Serbian immigrant in Australia who enters a brief but intense romance with Adam (Thom Green), the brother of his ballroom dance partner Ebony (Hattie Hook).

 The film premiered on 4 August 2022 at the Melbourne International Film Festival.
 It was subsequently screened at CinefestOZ, where it was the winner of the Best Film Award.
-Of an Age was released in the United States by Focus Features on 17 February 2023, and will be later in Australia by Roadshow Films on 23 March 2023.
+Of an Age was released in the United States by Focus Features on 17 February 2023, and later in Australia by Roadshow Films on 23 March 2023.